HMS Calgarian: Armed merchant cruiser

 On 15 September 1914 the Admiralty requisitioned Calgarian.
 She was converted into an armed merchant cruiser, armed with eight 6 in guns.
 By 1 October she had been commissioned.
 Her pennant number was M54.

 Calgarian was assigned to the 9th Cruiser Squadron.
 From 21 October 1914 until 14 March 1915 she was based at Gibraltar, and patrolled the coast of West Africa.
-She then crossed the North Atlantic, and from 20 March until 12 June 1915 she was based at Halifax, Nova Scotia.
+She then crossed the North Atlantic, and from 20 March until 12 June 1915 she was based at Halifax, Nova Scotia on the North America and West Indies Station (with its headquarters and Royal Naval Dockyard at the Imperial fortress colony of Bermuda).
 She patrolled mostly off New York, apart from one brief patrol early in April off Chesapeake Bay.
 She then returned via St John's, Newfoundland and Gibraltar carrying Canadian troops to Liverpool, where she arrived on 10 July 1915.
 She was then overhauled, firstly in Sandon Dock until 11 August 1915 and Canada Dock from then until 21 August.

 Calgarian then went via Bermuda to Halifax, where she was based again from 12 September 1915.
 Again she patrolled mostly off New York, plus three patrols in February, March and August 1916 off Chesapeake Bay.
 On 22 August she left Halifax again for Liverpool, where she arrived on 27 August.

 Calgarian left Liverpool on 5 October 1916 and reached Halifax on 12 October.
 She left two days later and reached Devonport, England on 20 October, where her logbook records that "HRH disembarked".
 The log does not state which royal prince this was.

 For the remainder of the war, Calgarian made transatlantic voyages, mostly between Liverpool and Halifax.
 In July 1917 Canadian Pacific bought Allan Line, including Calgarian, but she remained in Royal Navy service.

 She was at Portsmouth, England from 24 August 1917 until 18 October, when she resumed transatlantic duties.
 She was on a voyage from Liverpool to Halifax when the Halifax Explosion took place on 6 December 1917.
 When she arrived on 8 December she landed a search party, and the next day she embarked "29 refugees".
 On 10 December a party of one officer and 30 ratings from Calgarian attended Picton, which was still on fire.
 A party from Calgarian attended Picton again on 11 December.
 On 21 December Calgarian left Halifax for Liverpool.

 Calgarian spent January 1918 in Scotland at Greenock and Glasgow.
 Her pennant number weas changed to MI 58.
 Her surviving logs end on 31 January at Greenock.
 She then resumed her transatlantic duties.